 - Inflammatory bowel disease, which causes diarrhea, pain, weight loss

 You might also have higher than normal levels if you are pregnant or you smoke.

 Your doctor will explain your test results to you.
-If you have a cancer that has grown, he will go over your treatment options.
+If you have a cancer that has grown, they will go over your treatment options.